David Balme – Executive Director of Governance, Assurance and Risk, NCG

 Michelle has worked in Education for over 20 years and worked with a range of Awarding Organisations including NOCN and One Awards.
 Michelle has had a variety of management roles within Further Education including 16-18, adults, pre-employment, apprenticeships and project development.

-Michelle is now the Vice Principal for Curriculum at University Centre Quayside (UCQ) that specialise in Chartered Management Degree Apprenticeships and prior to this she was a member of SLT (Senior Leadership Team) for Stockton Riverside College as the Director of Business Development, her responsibilities have incorporated implementing strategy across her areas of responsibilities including apprenticeships and employer engagement.
+Michelle is currently Vice Principal for Curriculum at University Centre Quayside (UCQ), prior to this she was a member of SLT (Senior Leadership Team) for Stockton Riverside College as the Director of Business Development, her responsibilities have incorporated implementing strategy across her areas of responsibilities including apprenticeships and employer engagement.
 She is highly experienced in leading teams in curriculum planning and implementation.

 Michelle has a full understanding of the requirements of the Board and commitments of Board members.
 As an experienced board member within FE settings, Michelle has participated in sub-committees including Quality and Standards, Finance and Employment along with other groups as required.